iamkroot/trakt-scrobbler/README.md

     *   [MPV](https://mpv.io) (via IPC server)
     *   [MPC-BE](https://sourceforge.net/projects/mpcbe/)/[MPC-HC](https://mpc-hc.org) (via web interface).
 *   **Folder whitelisting:** Only media files from subdirectories of these folders are synced with trakt.
+*   Optionally, you can receive a quick notification that the media start/pause/stop activity has been scrobbled.
+*   For cases when it misidentifies the files, you can specify a regex to manually extract the necessary details.

 For more information, see the [`How it works`](#how-it-works) section.